BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### [Pick Size & Range](/administration/games/lottorace#pick-size)

-Easily create any type of game like 6/49, 5/35, 5/20 or even 2/5!
+Easily create any type of game like a 5/35 where the player picks 5 numbers between 1 and 35.

-The pick size impacts the speed of the game and the overall experience of players.
+The pick size impacts the speed of the game and the overall gaming experience of players.

-If you have a large range and few entries, like pick 6 between 1-49, it will take many draws before all the prizes are paid out.
+For example if you have a large range and few entries, like pick 6 between 1-49, it will take many draws before all the prizes are paid out.

 If you have a small range, like pick 5 from 1-10, and large amount of entries, the game will finish in very few draws and there will be many ties.

 > **Usage Note:** If a  [Progressive Jackpot](/administration/games/lottorace#progressive-jackpot) is added to the game, then the Jackpots odds will implicitly mirror the Pick Size and Range.